 - Enjoy special member pricing at participating restaurants

-- 1 free night in Las Vegas or Atlantic City for every 5,000 Tier Credits earned in 2021, up to 7 nights
+- One free night in Las Vegas, Atlantic City, Lake Tahoe or Reno for every 5,000 Tier Credits earned in 2022, up to seven nights

-Not as exciting as the M Life/Hyatt partnership, Caesars partners with Wyndham Rewards.
+Not as exciting as the MGM Rewards/Hyatt partnership, Caesars partners with Wyndham Rewards.

-Identity is the loyalty program for the Cosmopolitan Las Vegas.
+Identity is the loyalty program for Cosmopolitan Las Vegas.

 To sign up for the program, click on this link.

 Being associated with only one hotel, there would seem to be limited use for bothering to sign up for the Identity program.
 Entry-level members are given Velvet status.